Vyral/betsy-birdsong-recruiting/_posts/2019-09-23-4-things-that-first-time-homebuyers-want-their-agents-to-know.md

 ---
 layout: post
-title: 4 Things that First-Time Homebuyers Want Their Agents to Know
+title: 4 Things That First-Time Homebuyers Want Their Agents to Know
 date: 2019-09-23 00:00:00
 tags:
-  - Real Estate
 excerpt: >-
   Every first-time homebuyer has similar worries about their purchase.
 Here are the four that you should know about.